acend/terraform-training/content/en/docs/03/1-resources.md

 terraform apply
 ```

-Terraform will print the execution plan again and ask for confirmation.<br>
+Terraform will print the execution plan again and ask for confirmation.
 Type `yes` to continue.

 ```